Tara Sutaria: Early television career (2010–2013)

-Film career (2019–present)
+Expansion to films (2019–present)

 Sutaria was among two actresses selected for the part of Princess Jasmine in the American fantasy film Aladdin (2019), but lost the role to Naomi Scott.
 She made her film debut later that year with Punit Malhotra's coming-of-age teen film Student of the Year 2 alongside Tiger Shroff and Ananya Panday.
 Produced by Karan Johar, it served as a standalone sequel to Student of the Year (2012) and narrates the story of a college student (portrayed by Shroff) who competes to win an annual school championship.
 Reviewing the film for The Indian Express, Shubhra Gupta wrote, "Tara Sutaria is perfectly put together and yet looks assembly-line produced".
 She received a nomination for the Filmfare Award for Best Female Debut.
 It did not perform well commercially.

 Later in 2019, Sutaria played the role of Zoya, a mute music teacher, alongside Sidharth Malhotra, Riteish Deshmukh and Rakul Preet Singh, in Milap Zaveri's action film Marjaavaan.
-The film was decently successful having a worldwide gross of ₹65.35 crores.
+The film had a worldwide gross of ₹65.35 crores.
 In a scathing review for The Hindu, Namrata Joshi found the film to be "loud, overcooked and overdone" and wrote that Sutaria was reduced to "smiling and weeping alternately".
 In 2021 Sutaria and debutante Ahan Shetty starred in the Milan Luthria directed romantic thriller Tadap, a remake of Telugu film RX 100 (2018).
 It received mixed reviews from critics.
-Rachana Dubey of Times of India wrote, "Tadap unabashedly plays to the gallery with action, music, and well-shot visuals, she further praised the performances of Shetty, Sutaria and Shukla".
+Rachana Dubey of Times of India wrote, "Tadap unabashedly plays to the gallery with action, music, and well-shot visuals, she further praised the performances of Shetty, Sutaria and Shukla.
+The film underperformed at the box office.

-In her first release of 2022, she reunited again with Shroff in Ahmed Khan's actioner Heropanti 2 which received negative reviews from critics and was a commercial failure.
-In July 2022 the same year, she starred as Aarvi Malhotra opposite Arjun Kapoor in Mohit Suri's psychological suspense action thriller film Ek Villain Returns which also starring John Abraham and Disha Patani.
-The film received mixed reviews from critics.
-Sukanya Verma of Rediff.com opined that "Tara Sutaria is exactly how she was in her previous film".
+In her first release of 2022, she reunited with Shroff in Ahmed Khan's actioner Heropanti 2 which received negative reviews from critics with Saibal Chaterjee from NDTV stating, “Tara Sutaria is as clueless as the screenplay writer about the manner in which the character should be projected.”
+It was a major commercial failure at the box office.
+In her second release of the year, she starred as Aarvi Malhotra opposite Arjun Kapoor in Mohit Suri's action thriller Ek Villain Returns, which also starred John Abraham and Disha Patani.
+The film received mixed reviews from critics with Sutaria experiencing her third consecutive commercial disappointment.
+Sukanya Verma of Rediff.com opined that "Tara Sutaria is exactly how she was in her first, second, third and fourth film".
+Critics found her roles to be limited to androcentric films in which she performed poorly.

-Sutaria will next star in the thriller Apurva.
+Keen to showcase her acting skills, Sutaria played the eponymous role in the crime thriller Apurva (2023), which released on Disney+ Hotstar to mixed reviews from critics.
+Despite disliking the film, Deepa Gahlot wrote, "If at all the film does anything, it is to offer Tara Sutaria a role that allows her to act, rather than just dress up and play pretty love interest to the leading man".

+Following a three-year hiatus, Sutaria will appear alongside Yash in the action film Toxic: A Fairy Tale for Grown-Ups.